DCFUKSURMOM/linux-droidbox/Documentation/devicetree/bindings/submitting-patches.rst

      the code implementing the binding.

-  6) Any compatible strings used in a chip or board DTS file must be previously documented in the corresponding DT binding text file in Documentation/devicetree/bindings.
+  6) Any compatible strings used in a chip or board DTS file must be previously documented in the corresponding DT binding file in Documentation/devicetree/bindings.
 This rule applies even if the Linux device driver does not yet match on the compatible string.  [ checkpatch will emit warnings if this step is not followed as of commit bff5da4335256513497cc8c79f9a9d1665e09864 ("checkpatch: add DT compatible string documentation checks"). ]

-  7) The wildcard "<chip>" may be used in compatible strings, as in the following example:

-         - compatible: Must contain '"nvidia,<chip>-pcie",
-           "nvidia,tegra20-pcie"' where <chip> is tegra30, tegra132, ...

-     As in the above example, the known values of "<chip>" should be documented if it is used.
+  7) DTS is treated in general as driver-independent hardware description, thus any DTS patches, regardless whether using existing or new bindings, should be placed at the end of patchset to indicate no dependency of drivers on the DTS.
+DTS will be anyway applied through separate tree or branch, so different order would indicate the serie is non-bisectable.

+     If a driver subsystem maintainer prefers to apply entire set, instead of their relevant portion of patchset, please split the DTS patches into separate patchset with a reference in changelog or cover letter to the bindings submission on the mailing list.

-  8) If a documented compatible string is not yet matched by the driver, the documentation should also include a compatible string that is matched by the driver (as in the "nvidia,tegra20-pcie" example above).
+  8) If a documented compatible string is not yet matched by the driver, the documentation should also include a compatible string that is matched by the driver.

+  9) Bindings are actively used by multiple projects other than the Linux Kernel, extra care and consideration may need to be taken when making changes to existing bindings.

 II.
 For kernel maintainers
 ==========================